tbeason/QuadGG.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-master-blue.svg)](https://tbeason.github.io/QuadGG.jl/dev)
 -->

-`QuadGG.jl` provides a pure Julia implementation of the MATLAB quadrature routines from Gander & Gauschi (2000) ["Adaptive Quadrature -- Revisited"](https://link.springer.com/article/10.1023/A:1022318402393).
+`QuadGG.jl` provides a pure Julia implementation of the MATLAB quadrature routines from Gander & Gautschi (2000) ["Adaptive Quadrature -- Revisited"](https://link.springer.com/article/10.1023/A:1022318402393).

 The first is an adaptive Gauss-Lobatto method, while the second is an adaptive Simpson's rule.
 The Gauss-Lobatto routine seems to be the preferred method of the two.